blanklob/helium/.github/CONTRIBUTING.md

 ## Reviewing

 We (the Themes team) review every single PR.
-The purpose of reviews is to create the best version of Workflow we can for merchants, developers, and others who use it.
+The purpose of reviews is to create the best version of Helium we can for merchants, developers, and others who use it.

 :yellow_heart: Reviews are always respectful, acknowledging that everyone did the best possible job with the knowledge they had at the time.
 :yellow_heart: Reviews discuss content, not the person who created it.